mrn-aglic/datapipelines-airflow-book/chapter07/README.md

 I'm going to try and explain what I did and why I did it.

+This readme is only for the digit classifier example that uses aws and sagemaker.
+For the other example, check out chapter07_airbnb.

 ## pre-requirements
 If you want to run sagemaker operators you're going to need an aws account.
 You can get a free tier account.